 Our common stock is listed on the New York Stock Exchange under the symbol "BXP".
+The transfer agent and registrar for our common stock is Computershare Trust Company, N.A. (formerly EquiServe Trust Company, N.A.).

-Each of us, our directors, executive officers and the selling stockholders has agreed that, with the exception of the common stock being offered pursuant to this prospectus supplement and without the prior written consent of Morgan Stanley & Co.
-Incorporated, each of us, our directors, executive officers and the selling stockholders will not, during the period ending 60 days (in the case of us and David Rockefeller) or 90 days (in the case of the other selling stockholders) after the date of this prospectus supplement:
+Each of us and the selling stockholders has agreed that, with the exception of the common stock being offered pursuant to this prospectus supplement and without the prior written consent of Morgan Stanley & Co.
+Incorporated, each of us and the selling stockholders will not, during the period ending 60 days (in the case of us and David Rockefeller) or 90 days (in the case of the other selling stockholders) after the date of this prospectus supplement:

-offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of directly or indirectly, any shares of our common stock or any securities convertible into or exercisable or exchangeable for our common stock; or enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock, whether any transaction described above is to be settled by delivery of common stock or such other securities, in cash or otherwise.
+- offer, pledge, sell, contract to sell, sell any option or contract to purchase, purchase any option or contract to sell, grant any option, right or warrant to purchase, lend or otherwise transfer or dispose of directly or indirectly, any shares of our common stock or any securities convertible into or exercisable or exchangeable for our common stock; or - · enter into any swap or other arrangement that transfers to another, in whole or in part, any of the economic consequences of ownership of the common stock, whether any transaction described above is to be settled by delivery of common stock or such other securities, in cash or otherwise.